DrDanielh/UiAbot/docs/src/Overview.rst

     Figure: Detailed view of the UiAbot´s TF tree.

-Detailed step-by-step implementation of the UiAbot software is described in the Testing and Implementation section.
+Detailed step-by-step implementation of the UiAbot software is described in the Implementation and testing section.